SaiAung12/Coursera_GettingAndCleaningData_Course_Project/README.md

 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Process and steps in R script
-1.Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets to create one data set.
   - Download and unzip dataset
   - Read testing and training data
   - Put column names
   - Merge the data

+2. Extracts only the measurements on the mean and standard deviation for each measurement.
+  - Take out mean and std data

+3. Uses descriptive activity names to name the activities in the data set.
+  - Apply descriptive names

+4. Appropriately labels the data set with descriptive variable names.
+  - Apply descriptive variable names

+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+  - Create a second, independent tidy dataset